KelvinHere/book-review-app/testing.md

     - Chrome
     - Opera
     - Edge

-For each of these, all the functionallity of the app was tested to work as shown in the manual testing sections above.
+For each of these, all the functionality of the app was tested to work as shown in the manual testing sections above.

-The app was tested on different resolution devices to check its responsivness.
+The app was tested on different resolution devices to check its responsiveness.

 - Small - 1 column of books
 - Medium - 2 columns of books
 - Large - 3 columns of books

 Regarding mobile
 - The UI was tested in Chrome Inspection tools, using each of its in built device emulators.
-- I checked that landscape and portrait responsiveness works changing column width if nessecary.
+- I checked that landscape and portrait responsiveness works changing column width if necessary.
 - That all text was comfortable to read on smaller. screens.

 The app was user tested by friends and family, unusual situations can usually be found under these testing circumstances.

 ## User Story Testing
 Answered user stories from the [User Stories](https://github.com/KelvinHere/book-review-app/blob/master/README.md#user-stories) section of [readme.md](https://github.com/KelvinHere/book-review-app/blob/master/README.md)

 As a user I want
 1. **To find out more about a book quickly, because I don't have much time.**
-- A user can instantly see an average review score of a book and how many reviews have been written about it from its un-reavealed card.
+- A user can instantly see an average review score of a book and how many reviews have been written about it from its un-revealed card.
 If they want to know more or see a description they can click the cover to reveal that information.

 2. **To read reviews on a book I think I may like, because I want opinions before I buy it.**
 - A user can click read reviews from a books card to see each review and its rating.

 3. **To buy a book I just read reviews on, because it confirmed I will probably like it.**
 - A user can click an affiliate link to buy the book from its card revealed or unrevealed.

 4. **To find the highest rated book, because I want to see what 'is in'.**
 - A user can use the sort bar at the top of the home page to sort by rating high to low.

 5. **To buy a book with the worst overall rating, because I enjoy b-movies more than I should.**
 - A user can use the sort bar at the top of the home page to sort by rating low to high.

-6. **To view all of an authors books, because I will probably enjoy another book of the same author.**
+6. **To view all of an author's books, because I will probably enjoy another book of the same author.**
 - A user can sort books by author in ascending or descending order to group books by author.

-7. **To view titles in alphabetical order, becuase I kind of know what a book is called and this could help.**
+7. **To view titles in alphabetical order, because I kind of know what a book is called and this could help.**
 - A user can sort books by title in ascending or descending order.

 8. **To write a review on a book I have just read, because I want people to know how great/bad it was.**
 - A user can click on a write review button on a books card (revealed or unrevealed) to write a review.

 9. **To edit a review I just wrote, because I changed my mind on how I feel about it.**
 - A user can find their review and click the edit button to update their review.

 10. **To delete a review, because I don't want people knowing I have read this book.**
 - A user can find their review and click the delete button to remove their review.

 11. **To be able to create a book entry because it does not already exist and I want to review it.**
 - A user can click the add book button on the top menu bar / dropdown menu or bottom of the view books page.

-12. **I want to update some incorrect information in a books details.**
+12. **I want to update some incorrect information in a book's details.**
 - A user can click the edit book button of a books card  to update any information about that book.

 13. **To delete a book I created.**
 - If a user wants to delete a book they created, they can do it from the edit book page with the delete book button.